-Student workers serve as teacher aides at Campus Child Care.
-Teacher aides help support the early childhood classroom as well as the professional staff with whom they work.
+Student workers serve as an aide at Campus Child Care.
+Student aides help support the early childhood classroom as well as the professional staff with whom they work.
 The primary responsibility of a student worker is direct interaction and supervision of the children, ages 2 months through 5-years-old.
 Students also help support the curriculum plans of the professional staff as well as help to support the basic maintenance and routines of the classroom.
-The student worker is part of a teaching team including a full-time Teacher and Head Teacher in each classroom.
+The student worker is part of the teaching team which includes full-time Head Teachers in each classroom.

 "Everyone here at Campus Child Care has embraced me with never ending warmth and smiles.
 This is an environment that is pleasant to work in.
 I enjoy coming in every day and learning and sharing new ideas with professional and student staff."